mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 **TOTAL: MCr109.44**

-Utilizing the Aow’iw -class light trader hull, the Eikhalr -class corvette provides an economical solution when the clan needs firepower and troop transportation.
+Utilizing the Aow'iw -class light trader hull, the Eikhalr -class corvette provides an economical solution when the clan needs firepower and troop transportation.

 In the border worlds, many ahriys own one or more Eikhalrs and use them for system defense and anti-piracy operations.